-Maths Scholarships Webinar 2 - Operational Research: Let’s play with Lego
+Maths Scholarships Webinar 2 - Operational Research: Let’s Play With Lego - By Hayley Worrall

 Sitting at home with my laptop, I had a handful of Lego by my side.
 Not my usual Saturday morning.

 One of the many benefits of being a Maths Scholar is the varied CPD across the year.
 Today was the second of the Maths Scholarships Webinars, and this time it was Robin Wood from the Operational Research (OR) Society and his intriguingly entitled webinar ‘Let’s play with Lego’.

 As with previous webinars, we started with a fun challenge.
 The Scholarship team are great at including these whilst we wait for the webinars to begin, which brings a sense of fun and competition to the group.
 I was hopeless at trying to build anything remotely creative out of my Lego bricks (no-one needed to see my tower block!) so I dug around my box of Lego and found a pre-made dinosaur, who kept me company for the rest of the morning.